cancervariants/gene-normalization/docs/source/full_install.rst

 Database setup
 --------------

 The Gene Normalizer requires a separate database process for data storage and retrieval.
-See the documentation entries for :ref:`dynamodb` and :ref:`postgres` for instructions on database setup and initialization.
+See the instructions on database setup and initialization for the available database options:

+* :ref:`dynamodb`
+* :ref:`postgres`

 Loading data